 Room E284, Administration Building

-Greg Fowler was appointed Acting Vice-President Finance and Resources at the University of Saskatchewan effective April 15, 2012.
+Greg Fowler was appointed Vice-President Finance and Resources at the University of Saskatchewan for a five-year term effective June 1, 2013.

 Originally from Saskatoon, Greg has been engaged with the University of Saskatchewan for nearly 25 years.
 Greg received his Bachelor of Arts in Public Administration and Economics in 1988 and Masters of Business Administration in 1992 from the University of Saskatchewan.
 In 1994 he returned to the university as an administrator.